InfiniteRasa/Rasa.NET/docs/setup.md

 - `dotnet ef migrations list --context=MySqlCharContext`
 - `dotnet ef migrations list --context=MySqlWorldContext`

+### Creating migrations
+Basically, we differentiate between two types of migrations:
+- Migrations that change the model / schema of the database
+- Migrations that add or remove data to or from the database

-If you're developing some functionality that requires an update to one of the databases, execute the following commands:
+Always ensure, that a migration only does one or the other.
+This is very easy, as we use code first approach.
+If you're developing a feature that requires an update to the schema of one or more of the databases, change the entry classes in RASA.DBL/Structures or add new entries by creating the class and adding a DbSet<EntryClass> to the respective DbContext.
+Then, create a migration applying those changes by executing the following commands:

 - `dotnet ef migrations add <Name_of_the_Migration> --context==MySqlAuthContext`
 - `dotnet ef migrations add <Name_of_the_Migration> --context==SqliteAuthContext`

-To remove the last migration, execute the following commands:
+If you realize something is wrong with the created migrations and you want to remove and recreate the last migration, execute the following commands:
 - `dotnet ef migrations remove --context==MySqlAuthContext`
 - `dotnet ef migrations remove --context==SqliteAuthContext`